 Dropping off the Dashing La Pass and negotiating the ice fields at the head of the Chimdro Valley.

-This cabin had wall to wall porters chomping on putrefied bear meat.
+This cabin has wall to wall porters chomping on putrefied bear meat.

-The ground was so saturated with water our tent felt like a waterbed.
+The ground is so saturated with water our tent feels like a waterbed.

-Our dropping elevation took us deep into leech country.
+Our dropping elevation takes us deep into leech country.

-A steep descent off the Dashiing La Pass and into the Chimdro Valley.
+A steep descent off Dashiing La Pass and into Chimdro Valley.